grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

    at which point a new pick will be done for the queued RPC.

-With this design, there is a third outcome possible: the subchannel may not have a set of working connections, but they may all already be at their MAX_CONCURRENT_STREAMS limits, so the RPC may need to be queued until the subchannel has a connection that it can send it on.
+With this design, there is a third outcome possible: the subchannel may have a set of working connections, but they may all already be at their MAX_CONCURRENT_STREAMS limits, so the RPC may need to be queued until the subchannel has a connection that it can send it on.
 This case can be handled by having the subchannel return a fake connection object that queues the RPC in the subchannel.

 Note that the race condition described in case 2 above will now happen only if the subchannel has no working connections.
 If there is at least